-- Tables and Chairs Request contact the Director of Recreation and Wellness, - 7 days prior to the event.
+• Contact the Student Activities Coordinator seven (7) days prior to the event, to request tables and chairs.
 The earlier the request the better chance you will be able to get what you need.
 If you break any tables or chairs your organization will be charged for the replacement of the item(s).